lparolari/harlequin/README.md

 ![docs/pipeline.jpg](docs/pipeline.jpg)

+## Updates

+* 2024-06-18: poster presented at SynData4CV @ CVPR2024
+* 2024-06-17: code released

 ## Download

-We release Harlequin annotations and images at this link: [[Google Drive]](https://drive.google.com/drive/folders/138PNh5tBOPM8eBlpS6hfN1e_6NYvkz4I?usp=sharing).
+⚠⚠ Images and annotations will be available soon!
+Stay tuned! ~~We release Harlequin annotations and images at this link: [[Google Drive]](https://drive.google.com/drive/folders/138PNh5tBOPM8eBlpS6hfN1e_6NYvkz4I?usp=sharing).~~

-> ⚠ images will be available soon for download

 Harlequin is exported in coco format, and provides three annotation files (one per split) in the `annotations` folder.
 Images can be found in the `images` folder.